Everything you need to know about health insurance in UAE — from DHA requirements to choosing the right plan for your family.

 What happens if I don’t have health insurance?

-In Dubai, you can face fines and your residence visa may not be renewed.
-It’s mandatory by law to have health insurance.
+Across the UAE, you can face fines and your residence visa may not be renewed — health insurance is now mandatory for residency in all seven emirates.
 Employers can also face penalties for not providing coverage to their employees.

 Does insurance cover dental and optical?